The Pilot Episode: What Makes a Great First Impression?

 The Most Important Episode

 The pilot is the most important episode of any show — and also the most vulnerable.
 It sets the foundation for the entire series arc, and from there, writers build the season toward its conclusion.
 A great pilot can launch a phenomenon.
 A weak pilot can doom a series.
-And a cancelled show never gets to improve on its first impression.
+And a cancelled show never gets to improve on its first impression — which is why so many cancelled shows haunt us: we saw their potential before the network did.

 For the shows that never got past their first season, we believe they still deserve a proper ending.
 Explore our library of fan-written conclusions.